TsrmKumoko/Mathium/README.md

 -x^{2}y^{2}+2x^{2}y-x^{2}+4xy^{2}-2xyz^{2}-4xy+2xz^{2}-4y^{2}+4yz^{2}+6z^{2}+9
 $$

+## Future Version

 There are a number of features undone which will be finished little by little.
+Updates will include:

+* Factorization in `Polynomial` class
+* Reduction in `Fraction` class
+* Improved `Matrix` and `Tensor` class
+* Redesigned structure